 To determine the cause of infertility and choose the treatment or treatments that best suit your needs, your NYU Langone urologist asks about your medical history and performs a physical examination.
 Sometimes, he or she also requests that certain tests be performed.

 NYU Langone urologists may test a man’s semen to determine causes of infertility.
 Doctors examine semen volume, as well as the number of sperm, their shape, and their motility, or movement.
-A semen sample can be provided in a cup at the NYU Langone Fertility Center or another laboratory of your choice.
+A semen sample can be provided in a cup at the NYU Langone Fertility Center or NYU Langone Reproductive Specialists of New York, or another laboratory of your choice.

 Blood tests can identify a man’s levels of the reproductive hormone testosterone and other related hormones.
 Hormone imbalances can lead to low sperm counts, cause erectile dysfunction, and lower sex drive.

 You may be asked to provide a sample of your urine after ejaculation.
 Doctors check the urine for the presence of sperm, which can occur as a result of retrograde ejaculation.